Today’s world is growing in diversity and many more of us are getting the wonderful opportunity to meet our counterparts from abroad.

 However, kids often don’t understand why these people are different or where the other places they come from are.

 Unfortunately, culture can sometimes prove a hard to define topic when trying to discuss it with your children or other kids.
+Finding a fitting culture definition for kids can prove to be a difficult task.

 The concept can be hard to understand when you have only known one world your whole life, yet at the same time, is an important part of their developmental process.
 How children are taught early on about culture heavily affects their views and how they will interact in an increasingly globalized world.